When you’re single, you might find yourself looking around and seeing nothing but happy couples.

 And then watch.
 All of the positivity you put into the world will eventually come back around to you.
 The path towards feeling loved starts with loving others without expecting anything in return.

 Still feeling down about your single status and wondering if you can truly find happiness on your own?
-A therapist can help you embrace your independence.
+A dating therapist can help you embrace your independence.
 Contact me today to discuss your options.